About Darren Watson

 Darren Watson gained Aotearoa-wide fame in the late eighties as the fresh-faced principal songwriter and front-man for rhythm and blues outfit Chicago Smoke Shop.
 The group of blues-mad Hutt Valley teenagers made two albums, had several bona-fide radio hits, and with a few years of hard touring won a secure place in the hearts of Kiwi music fans.
 Before they imploded Smoke Shop earned multiple NZ Music Award nominations, and shared stages on NZ tours with international artists like Koko Taylor, The Robert Cray Band, George Thorogood, and The Fabulous Thunderbirds.

-The new album Getting Sober For The End Of The World, mines similar territory to Millionaires and will be released on Thursday 1 October, 2020 and Darren will be touring to promote the record from Auckland to Dunedin and points in between - all October long.
+In October of 2020 Watson released Getting Sober For The End Of The World.
+The album mines similar territory to Too Many Millionaires.
 The album features seven new Watson-penned tracks, a song by local Wellington stalwart Matt Hay, and a cover of a classic Robert Johnson tune.
 Joining Watson on the album is a supporting cast of great musicians including Steve Moodie on double bass, Terry Casey on harmonica, Delia Shanly on percussion, Dayle Jellyman on piano, Craig Denham on accordion.
-Longtime Watson fan, and Mavis Staples musical director, Rick Holmstrom even joins for a track with his inimitable Pops Staples-influenced guitar style. inimitable Pops Staples-influenced guitar style.
+Longtime Watson fan, and Mavis Staples musical director, Rick Holmstrom even joins for a track with his inimitable Pops Staples-influenced guitar style.